 The photos of people on your tours are the most important photos to have on your website.
-They are certainly more important than scenic shots.
 The experience that you offer can only be shown with photos or videos that show real people enjoying their day with your company.
-The photo should show people having fun, laughing, and being engaged.
+The photo should show people having fun, laughing, and engaged.

 These photos do a great job of showing people in action during the tour.
 Website visitors can tell that they’re not just going to be walking around, or spending the time in a bus, they’re going to be active.
 Not just seeing, but doing and experiencing.

 If there’s a certain demographic or type of person you want to target your tour company to, then make sure to show these types of people in the photos.
-Don’t hope to have more families on your tours if your website is full of single people in their twenties.
+If you’re looking to have more families on your tours, make sure your primary photos feature them.

 The photos of people on the tours will also give guests an idea of whether or not they’re able to do the trip.
 If an elderly couple looks at the site and sees that everyone is very young and athletic looking, they may decide that your tour company isn’t for them.
 If you’re trying to attract everyone, try to make sure there is a mix of people.

 People want to see who they’re going to spend the day or days with.
 The photos of guides should show some personality.
 Make sure people know that they’re going to be in good hands with someone who seems fun.
 The photos should show that guides are friendly, un-intimidating, and experts of their craft!
 Here’s a great example from our client Downstream Adventures.